Grant Hill: Los Angeles Clippers (2012–2013)

 After his contract with the Suns expired, Hill was pursued by multiple contenders, including the Los Angeles Lakers, Miami Heat, New York Knicks, Portland Trail Blazers, and the Oklahoma City Thunder.
 On July 18, 2012, Hill signed a contract with the Clippers.
 Hill suffered a bruised bone in his right knee in the preseason which kept him out for three months.
 He then made his debut with the Clippers on January 12, 2013, against the Orlando Magic.
 During the 2012–13 season, he played only 29 games, averaging 3.2 ppg and 1.7 rpg in 15.1 mpg.
 The Clippers finished 56–26, fourth-best in the Western Conference, and won the Pacific Division for the first time in franchise history.
 However, the Clippers fell to the Memphis Grizzlies in a six-game series in the first round.

 Retirement

 On June 1, 2013, Hill announced his retirement from professional basketball after 19 seasons in the NBA.

 On September 7, 2018, Hill was inducted into the Naismith Basketball Hall of Fame.

 Executive career

 On June 24, 2015, a deal was approved by the NBA Board of Governors to sell the Atlanta Hawks franchise for $850 million to a group led by Tony Ressler.
 Hill was a member of that group, and he thus became a co-owner of the team.

+On April 3, 2021, USA Basketball named Hill as the 2021–24 managing director of the USA Men's National Team.
+Hill succeeded Jerry Colangelo as managing director after the Tokyo Olympics.

+In January 2024, John P. Angelos reached a $1.725 billion deal to sell the Baltimore Orioles to a group led by David Rubenstein.
+The group included Hill, former Baltimore Mayor Kurt Schmoke, Cal Ripken, New York investment manager Michael Arougheti and businessman Michael Bloomberg.

 Broadcasting career

 Beginning in 2013, Hill has hosted NBA Inside Stuff on NBA TV.
 He is also a sports broadcaster for CBS.
 In 2015, Hill was named to the lead announcing team for CBS and Turner Sports' joint coverage of the NCAA men's basketball tournament, alongside March Madness stalwarts Jim Nantz and Bill Raftery.
+Hill also works as an NBA analyst on TNT.

+Following their loss of NBA rights, Hill signed a long-term extension with TNT Sports to be a part of their expanded college basketball coverage.
+In this role, Hill will continue as the co-lead analyst for the NCAA tournament, while also calling select games from the Big East and the Big 12.

+Hill joined NBC for NBA after the playoffs as game analyst while his colleague Reggie Miller was previously added to lead game analyst.